obiwanjacobi/Zsharp/src/Zsharp/AST/readme.md

 `AstSymbol` instances are stored in the symbol table that represent the scope they were encountered at.
 For example a function definition will be placed in the file's symbol table.
 That symbol entry will be linked to any references to the function and/or defined aliases found elsewhere.
 If an `AstSymbol` instance does not contain a definition, its parent (recursively) will.

-The `TryResolve` method on AstXxxxReference types is used to resolve the symbol entry with the definition for that reference.
+The `TryResolveDefinition` method on AstXxxxReference types is used to resolve the symbol entry with the definition for that reference.
 This is done by searching parent symbol tables for the same symbol name and linking the resulting `AstSymbol` instances.

-### TryResolve
+### TryResolveDefinition

 After the AST is built, the resolve-definition phase is started.
 This will walk (visitor) the AST tree and check if each AST node has a symbol definition.
-The `TryResolve` on an AST node (for a reference) searches the Symbol Table hierarchy for a symbol entry of the same name with a symbol definition set.
+The `TryResolveDefinition` on an AST node (for a reference) searches the Symbol Table hierarchy for a symbol entry of the same name with a symbol definition set.
 When found the symbol of the reference is linked to the symbol entry of the definition.

 ### Resolve Function References

 Function References have to be matched to a Function Definition.
 However, not all type information can always be inferred from the function reference's location.

-The introduction of a 'FunctionType' isolates the function parameters and the return type.
+The introduction of a 'FunctionType' isolates the function parameter types and the return type.
 In order to match a function reference to its definition, assuming the identifiers match, their FunctionTypes have to be compared in an 'open' and flexible way.

 Template parameters are on the function, not the function type, but they too have to be matched - although this is much simpler.